wardahmad/Database-Testing-Manual-Testing-and-Automated-Testing/README.md

 - <a href='https://www.youtube.com/watch?v=Sggdhot-MoM'>SQL Stored Procedures - What They Are, Best Practices, Security</a>
 - <a href='https://www.youtube.com/playlist?list=PLUDwpEzHYYLtmxThtmsBxocKuicJOddGj'>Database Testing</a>
 - <a href='https://www.guru99.com/data-testing.html'>Database (Data) Testing Tutorial with Sample Test Cases</a>
+- <a href='https://youtu.be/Geq60OVyBPg'>Software Testing Tutorial - Learn Unit Testing and Integration Testing</a>